geosolutions-it/MapStore2/docs/developer-guide/integrations/users/openId.md

 - Supporting Single Sign On (SSO) with other applications.
 - Mapping keycloak roles to MapStore groups, as well as for ldap.

 In this section you can see how to configure keycloak as a standard OpenID provider.
-For the other advanced functionalities, you can see the [dedicated section of the documentation](../keycloak)
+For other advanced functionalities, you can see the [dedicated section of the documentation](../keycloak)

 #### Configure keycloak Client